Deepam-Rai/Algorithms/ML Classification Algorithms/KNN.md

 ```
 1. Calculate distances between $x$ and all datapoints in the train dataset.
 2. Sort the distances in ascending order and take first $k$ of them to get k-nearest neighbours of $x$.
-3. Count the classes of these $k$ nearest neighbours are counted.
+3. Count the classes of these $k$ nearest neighbours.
+4.
+    IF classification:
-4. Determine the class with the highest frequency, and that is considered as the class of $x$.
+        Determine the class with the highest frequency, and that is considered as the class of $x$.
         Note: Tie in frequencies are not expected to occur as $k$ is not kept as multiple of the classes in the dataset.
+    ELSE IF regression:
+        Return the mean of class values in k nearest neighbours.
 ```

 # Implementation